 School teams are not permitted to practice against each other.
 School teams may practice in the same facility at the same time, but member schools may not combine teams to practice simultaneously on the same lanes.
-If teams would like for this to occur, this would be considered a contest and would need to count in their 24-contest limitation.
+This scenario would be considered a scrimmage and scrimmages are not permitted in the sport of bowling.

-Practice and open bowling shall be prohibited at the host center on the day of the contest, prior to the official team warmups.
+Practice and open bowling shall be prohibited at the host center on the day of the contest, prior to the official team warm-ups.
 It is the responsibility of the school coaching staff to enforce this, not the proprietor.